-An Examiner will accompany each patient and will play no part in the consultation, except possibly to hand the candidate information at appropriate points within the station.
-He/She will sit outside the candidates line of vision, and should be ignored.
-The Examiner will be looking at specific aspects of the candidates clinical abilities, marking based on a pre-defined marking schedule.
-It is possible that an additional observer may be present who may be performing a Quality Assurance exercise or observing the process as part of examiner training.
-They will take no part in the assessment.
+An Examiner will accompany each patient and generally sit outside the candidates line of vision.
+There may be occasions when the examiner gives some information to the candidate, eg examination findings, other than this there should be no other interaction between the candidate and the examiner.

+The Examiner will be examining specific aspects of the candidates clinical abilities, marking based on a predefined marking schedule.
+It is possible that one or more observer(s) may be present in the room, they will take no part in the assessment.

 It is not permitted to enter into conversation or discussion in relation to a specific case with an examiner.
 If you do so you will be in breach of ICGP Exam Regulations and awarded a fail for that case.